YLC-4 Radar

 YLC-4 is a Chinese UHF solid-state, fully coherent 2D long range surveillance radar, which is mainly used for long range surveillance.
 The radar has the ability to synthesize data from up to four other radars with a large data capacity, and to communicate and display the data and state of the system through the net to realize remote control and detection.
 When equipped with height-finding radar, it can perform the function of guidance and providing target data for an air traffic control system.
 With long range detection range, high reliability and easy maintenance, YLC-4 radar is a main radar in air defense network.
-The manufacturer of the system is Nanjing Research Institute of Electronics Technology (NRIET)/Nanjing Institute No. 1 /南京电子技术研究所.
+The manufacturer of the system is Nanjing Research Institute of Electronics Technology (NRIET).

 Design

 The YLC-4 system consist of four components: the antenna, the signal cabin, transmitter and the power generators (2 x 120 kW diesel generators).